Is it time to question the principle that hospices should not raise money outside the area they serve?

 Indeed, sometimes restricting yourself to your catchment area is clearly impractical.
 For example, taking such an approach to on-line retail sales would be as ludicrous as it would be self-defeating.

 A second example is Princess Alice Hospice.
 Ascertaining that there was little scope for more outlets in their area, they have developed ‘Alice’s Attic’ as a brand to use for shops in nearby high streets.
 As is often the case in retail, not all of these have proved profitable and there are logistical challenges involved.
-But some have worked really well and so they remain open to other opportunities.
+But they remain open to other opportunities.

 Finally, on the back of a previous relationship with the people involved, Havens Hospices have been one of the core participants in the Charity Supermarket concept.
 This has attracted lots of publicity – and customers! - in the last year, with a presence in some of the premier retail locations around the country.